 Maple is a very dense wood with a very tight grain, similar to layers in a laminated product.
 Some players believe this density makes for a harder and better performance bat.
 This density does make maple less likely to flake.
 When a maple bat does break it usually tends to snap in half rather than just splinter like ash.
 The heavier weight of the maple makes it difficult to make a lightweight large barrel bat.
 Usually if a hitter is going to use a maple bat they would use a model with a smaller barrel in order to get the bat weight to the what they desire.
 Remember to always hit with the label either up or down so you are using the strongest part of the bat thus minimizing the probability of breaking your bat.
 We place our Dove on the flat of the grain, which is the weak side of the wood.
 When you hit with the label either up or down, you are making contact with the bat on the strongest part of the bat.

 Birch is a wood that has the hardness of maple with the flexibility of ash.
 Players are finding these bats perform consistently better than other woods and have a significantly lower breakage rate, enhancing hitting performance, lowering overall costs and also adding a measure of safety to the game.
 At Dove Tail Bat combining our knowledge of the characteristics of wood with professional players knowledge of performance, has enabled us to provide a superior bat in these birch bats.
+ALL DTB birch bats are also "hand boned" and ready to use out of the box!
 Remember to always hit with the label either up or down so you are using the strongest part of the bat thus minimizing the probability of breaking your bat.
 We place our Dove on the flat of the grain, which is the weak side of the wood.
 When you hit with the label either up or down, you are making contact with the bat on the strongest part of the bat.

 Our Wood-The Difference